 You can snapshot your disks at most once every 10 minutes.
 If you want to issue a burst of requests to snapshot your disks, you can issue at most 6 requests in 60 minutes.
 For more information, see Snapshot frequency limits.

 You cannot edit the data stored in a snapshot.

 You cannot recover deleted snapshots.

-Snapshots are incremental and automatically compressed, so you can create regular snapshots on a persistent disk faster and at a lower cost than if you regularly created a full image of the disk.
+Snapshots are incremental, so you can create regular snapshots on a persistent disk faster and at a lower cost than if you regularly created a full image of the disk.